 Under each project, you will find links to resources, build guides, 3D-printer files, code repositories, and, eventually, databases.
 Each project section will also point you towards ways that you can help contribute to the project.
-We have assembled a Parts Depot with links to the commercial products used to build each tool.
 This website serves as the community portal, but the action really happens in the Oceanography for Everyone GitHub repositories.

 The ocean belongs to all of us.
 Let’s ensure that everyone has access to the tools needed to understand it.

 The OpenCTD is a low-cost, open-source oceanographic instrument for measuring conductivity, temperature, and depth down a vertical profile.
 The CTD is the workhorse of oceanography, allowing scientist to generate water column profiles.

 Niskin3D is a low-cost, 3D printable Niskin bottle that allows users to take discrete water samples at specific depths or in specific environmental conditions.
 Niskin3D has been designed to integrate with the OpenROV, but it is adaptable to a variety of platforms.

 The BeagleBox is a tough, single-board-computer-powered field laptop designed to fit into a Pelican case.
 It's suitable for basic computing and adaptable to a variety of needs.